Gesee-y/Cruise.jl/README.md

 Well, if I put aside the learning treasure that is building an engine, I would say that none of them matched my vision.

 Cruise is a game engine built for compatibility, modularity, and performance.
 It's designed so that users are not bound to any given architecture, library or rendering backend.
 This way, games are made with Cruise by choosing the optimal tools for every task.
-A SceneTree for UI and an ECS for the logics.
+A SceneTree for UI, an ECS for the logics, etc.

 ## What does Cruise represent ?